Winter/Severe Weather Policy

 Clay Open Studio Participants: We will only fire pottery pieces that were made in their entirety at Rumriver Art Center during open studio time.
 We cannot fire any pieces made at home, even if they are made with clay purchased from us.

 With clay there is always a chance of projects exploding in the kiln or breaking.
 We try our best to return your projects to you as you created them, however; sometimes things happen that are beyond our control.
 We sincerely apologize if one of your pieces is damaged in the firing process.

 All classes and exhibits are located on our wheel chair accessible ground floor.
-We are happy to ensure accessibility to any class, workshop or exhibit.
-Given prior notice we can accommodate any special accessibility requests.
-If you have a financial barrier to accessing our classes or programs, please contact us to learn about scholarships, discounts or payment plans that may be available.
+Rumriver Art Center is happy to ensure access to any class, workshop or exhibit.
+Given prior notice (14 days), we can accommodate special accessibility requests.
+Please speak with the Executive Director to make a request.
+If you have a financial barrier to accessing our classes or programs, please contact us to learn about scholarships or payment plans that may be available.

 RRAC is committed to ensuring the health and well being and safety of our students, artists, visitors, and staff.
 We are adhering to the following Covid-19 protocols:

 As of March 16th, 2022, masks will be optional.
 Masks are still recommended for classes and programs, but will not be required.
 We will social distance whenever possible and continue to disinfect our studios.